premn-2025/drone-obstacle-detection/Readme.md

 # Drone Obstacle Detection
-TerraWing is a service for obstacle detection and classification on UAV flight paths.
+This project is a service for obstacle detection and classification on UAV flight paths.
 Our solution is designed for use in the agricultural sector.

 ## Uniqueness